shawshank666/shawshank666.github.io/_pages/about.md

 + **Sensor security and privacy**, which focuses on physical signal attacks and defense against sensors and sensor-based privacy protecion.

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our paper "Exploring the Robustness of Vision-Language-Action Models against Sensor Attacks" got accepted by **ACM CCS 2025** !
-- *2025.08*: &nbsp;🎉🎉 SoK 2.0 is accepted by NDSS 2026!
+- *2025.08*: &nbsp;🎉🎉 Our paper "SoK: Understanding the Fundamentals and Implications of Sensor Out-of-band Vulnerabilities" got accepted by **NDSS 2026**!
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+-

 # 📝 Publications